Skip to main content

 This pairs well with our guide on How Platform Operators Pay Contractors in Colombia with PSE Nequi and DIAN Controls.

 Do not scope your product from market-level assumptions alone.
-In this pack, the clearest concrete evidence comes from GXS business account terms, and it points to conditional access: you must meet requirements the bank may set over time, and the bank can approve or reject applications at its discretion.
+The clearest concrete evidence comes from GXS business account terms, and it points to conditional access: you must meet requirements the bank may set over time, and the bank can approve or reject applications at its discretion.

 Before design, verify document hierarchy and controlling terms.
 The GXS terms state that where General Terms and Specific Terms conflict, Specific Terms prevail.
 For any provider you evaluate, get the exact terms that govern outbound payments and your intended operating setup.